Priority Neighbourhoods

 Définition

 In metropolitan France and for Reunion Island and Martinique, the method was based on concentrations of low-income populations.
-These data were statistics geographically referenced to a system of squared grid cells, 200 m side.
-On the other overseas territories of France, the priority neighbourhoods were defined using mostly identical socio-demographic indicators at the level of sub-communal divisions.
-Once these neighbourhoods defined, collectivities have discussed their shape, and sometimes, modified them.
-The priority neighbourhoods are defined by the decree n° 2014-1750 of December 30th 2014 for the metropolitan France and by the decree n° 2014-1751 of December 30th 2014 for overseas territories of France, modified by the decree n° 2015-1138 of September 14th 2015.
+These data, produced by Insee, were statistics geographically referenced to a system of squared grid cells (source Social and fiscal localized income in metropolitan France, 2011 fiscal localized income for Reunion Island and Martinique).
+On the other overseas territories of France, the priority neighbourhoods were defined using mostly identical socio-demographic indicators from the population census at the level of sub-communal divisions.
+Once these neighbourhoods defined, discussions took place at the local level to adjust their shape and ensure their geographical consistency.